ejoneid/IMDb-mini/README.md

-- Link to Swagger and/or other relevant links.

 # Assignment 3 - IMDb-mini 🎬

 This is a repository for a backend assignment for the Experis Accelerated Learning course.
 This application makes use of